regelneef/ForgeBackup/README.md

 ## Installation: ##

-Just download MinecraftForge and the appropriate version of this mod for your version of Minecraft from below and place this mod in your mods folder.
+Just download MinecraftForge and the appropriate version of this mod for your version of Minecraft from below and place this mod in your **coremods** folder.
+Again, please note that this is a coremod as of version 1.0 and needs to be placed in your coremods folder.

 ## Downloads: ##

 ### 1.4.6/1.4.7 ###

-* [forgebackup-universal-1.4.7-0.4.1.37.jar][b37]
+* [forgebackup-universal-1.4.7-1.0.0.58.jar][b58]

 ## Features: ##